arancormonk/ziguanos/docs/smp_implementation_plan.md

 This document provides a detailed, step-by-step plan for implementing Symmetric Multi-Processing (SMP) support in the Ziguanos operating system.
 The plan follows Intel x86-64 architecture recommendations and industry-standard practices for multi-processor systems.

+**UPDATE (2025-07-08)**: After comprehensive code analysis, SMP support has been fully implemented in Ziguanos.
+This document now reflects the completed implementation status and provides guidance for future enhancements.

 ## Prerequisites

 Before beginning SMP implementation, ensure the following components are working correctly: